 - Iron.
 Iron structures red blood cells.
 Iron deficiency can cause anemia (low red blood cells), impaired fetal development, and pregnancy complications.[*]

 - Magnesium.
 Over 300 enzymatic processes in your body rely upon magnesium.
-Consequently, magnesium deficiency is linked to many disorders.[*]
+Consequently, magnesium deficiency is linked to many disorders, including diabetes and cardiovascular disease.[*]

 - Potassium.
-Lower potassium intakes are uncontroversially associated with higher blood pressure.[*]
+Lower potassium intakes are uncontroversially associated with higher blood pressure and heart arrhythmias.[*][*]

 - Vitamin A. Vitamin A supports immunity and eyesight.
 Preventing vitamin A deficiency with fortified rice prevents childhood blindness.[*]